 Step Sheet: Click here to download.

 In addition to Bill Clinton becoming president, 1992 also was the year of the L.A.
-Riots in the aftermath of the Rodney King trial, which is what many remember it for.
+Riots in the aftermath of the Rodney King trial, which is what many remember it for; I certainly do!
 And there was hurricane Andrew ravaging the east coast that year as well.
-I mainly remember it for the year my daughter Evangeline was born!
 And while all this was going on, Jo Thompson Szymanski was cooking up this beautiful line dance called Midnight Waltz.

 This line dance is not only a classic line dance but is a Jo Thompson Szymanski classic!
-Meaning it has that Jo Thomson touch to it.
-Her line dances generally are just a cut above, showing her talent and craft.
+This means it will just be a cut above, showing her talent and craft.
 With it, Jo created a line dance that is a beautiful waltz, and beginning with this dance, this list has its first more challenging, but also more gratifying dance once mastered.

 Like the Boot Scootin’ Boogie, where I dance, this seems like a rare or retired dance, but I do see it still pretty current on YouTube, so it is still getting the love it deserves!